jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ## Gradient Descent and Logistic Regression

 We can use gradient descent, as discussed in @sec-gradient_descent, to find the maximum likelihood set of parameters for our logistic model.
 As we saw earlier, in @eq-logisticregressionlikelihood, we have the log likelihood function
 $$
 \log L(M) = Y\cdot \log\sigma(XM) + (1-Y)\cdot\log(1-\sigma(XM))
 $$
-where $Y$ are the target $0/1$ values, $X$ is our $N\times (k+1)$ data matrix whose last column is all ones, and $M$ is the $k+1\times 1$ column vector of unknown parameters.
+where $Y$ is the vector of target $0/1$ values, $X$ is our $N\times (k+1)$ data matrix whose last column is all ones, and $M$ is the $k+1\times 1$ column vector of unknown parameters.
-Since gradient descent is naturally a *minimizing* algorithm, we will minimize the function $-L(M)$.
+Since gradient descent is naturally a *minimizing* algorithm, we will minimize the function $-\log L(M)$.

-The key piece of information that we need is the gradient $-\nabla L$, where the variables are the entries of $M$.
-The complicating features is the presence of the nonlinear function $\sigma$, so let's start with a simple observation about this function.
+The key piece of information that we need is the gradient $-\nabla \log L$, where the variables are the entries of $M$.
+The complicating feature is the presence of the nonlinear function $\sigma$, so let's start with a simple observation about this function.

 **Lemma:** The logistic function $\sigma(x)$ satisfies the differential equation